philipturner/metal-flash-attention/README.md

 Provided the head size (`D`) is 32 or greater\*, this should use less HBM bandwidth than the kernel where `dQ` is accumulated atomically.
 It requires the compute cost of 5 GEMMs, just like Flash2.
 This variant could be limited to $O($ processor count $)$ memory instead of $O(n^2)$ memory.
 Doing so, without a performance regression, requires knowledge of machine-specific parameters (GPU core count, cache size, etc.).
 Running the algorithm in production would require a lot of hardware-specific tuning.

 > \*On Apple silicon, where the optimal block size is 32x32 due to register pressure constraints.

+Preliminary data supports the prediction that explicitly materializing an $O(n^2)$ matrix improves performance.
+Data quality was limited by register pressure bottlenecks and performance issues with compressing the attention matrix as BF16.

+## TODO List

+Documentation:
+- Explain how the rooflines are calculated.
+- Publish the performance data.
+- Provide example code for encoding attention kernels.
+- Document the restrictions of this reference implementation (e.g. no multi-headed attention).

+Performance:
+- Optimization that blocks some operands along the D dimension, and avoids caching them in registers.
+- Fix performance when operands are not aligned to the block size.
+- Compare both FlashAttention variants to standard attention.

+Portability:
+- Support mixed precision.
+- Optimize performance on M3.
+- Test for correctness regressions when the attention matrix is not a square.